mirzasaikatahmmed/LifeConnect_Backend/backend/ADMIN_API_DOCUMENTATION.md

 ## Notes

-1. **Authentication**: All endpoints require a valid JWT token in the Authorization header except for login and bootstrap-admin endpoints.
+1. **Authentication**: All endpoints require a valid JWT token in the Authorization header except for login, bootstrap-admin, admin-register, and roles endpoints.

-2. **Base URL**: The server runs on port 3007 by default (configurable via `PORT` environment variable).
+2. **Base URL**: The server runs on port 3006 by default (configurable via `PORT` environment variable).

 3. **Database**: The system uses PostgreSQL database with TypeORM.